Learn about freshwater fishing

 Feel free to fish for anything that bites, literally.
 Even a simple bait setup can bring surprising results.
 You can catch anything from the smallest sunfish to larger fish like bass, pickerel, and trout.
 It depends on the type of water body you select, your location on that waterbody, and the time of year.

-Look for "structures" where you fish - a downed tree, large rocks or boulders, overhanging bushes or trees, undercut stream or river banks, or a weed bed.
-Structures give fish cover and shade, and you are more likely to find them nearby.
+Look for "structures" where you fish—a downed tree, large rocks, overhanging bushes or trees, undercut stream or river banks, or a weed bed.
+Structures give fish cover and shade, and you are more likely to find fish in these areas than in wide expanses of open water.

-Fish during warmer months at first, if you can, when the water temperatures are at least in the upper 60s.
-Warm-water fish (mostly species of sunfish) also tend to be easier to catch.
+Tip for beginners: Fish during warmer months when the water temperatures are at least in the upper 60s.
+Warm-water fish (mostly species of sunfish) that are active in warmer water tend to be easier to catch.

 Can I eat the fish I catch?

-Are there laws about the size and amount of fish I can keep?
+Are there laws about the size and quantity of fish I can keep?

-Can I keep a fish alive and bring it home to put in my fish tank, or private pond?
+Can I transfer a wild fish to my home fish tank or private pond?

 There are only two legal ways to keep a wild fish: to eat, or to mount (professionally, by a taxidermist) as a trophy.
 In either case, the fish must be dead before you leave the water you're fishing.
 It is also illegal to move fish from one water body to the next, including small baitfish.
-Transport laws help prevent the spread of invasive or nuisance species and to prevent the spread of disease.
+These laws help prevent the spread of invasive or nuisance species and limit the spread of disease.

 Image credits: MassWildlife